EbLily/Task-Board/README.md

 THEN the task is removed from the task board and will not be added back after refreshing WHEN I refresh the page
 THEN the saved tasks persist

+## What Did I learn
+I was able to implement almost every method that I have learned so far for this challenge.
+I was able to use almost whatever I have studied so far, and it was a good practice.

+## Challenges
+This challenge was difficult and time consuming.
+I was lost and wasn't sure where to start .I did rewatch some of the recordings, and read the documentations.
+Also, combining jQuery with javascript in the challenge made it even harder.